-The compensation committee set the 2021 performance metrics at levels meaningfully above our 2020 performance, which required significant growth and a continued stringent implementation of our efficiency initiatives.
+The compensation committee set the 2022 performance metrics at levels meaningfully above our 2021 performance, which required significant growth and a continued stringent implementation of our efficiency initiatives.
 The compensation committee believes that these three performance measures correlate strongly with stockholder value and that using a combination of these metrics provides an effective way to measure our executive team's ability to create sustainable EBITDA growth and successfully manage our liquidity.
-Adjusted EBITDA and Strategic Revenue measure profitability, Strategic Revenue measures top-line growth and quality of revenue, and Free Cash Flow measures our financial flexibility, and each were chosen at a time in which our board and, we believe, our stockholders were focused on liquidity.
+Adjusted EBITDA and Strategic

+Revenue measure profitability, Strategic Revenue measures top-line growth and quality of revenue, and Free Cash Flow measures our financial flexibility, and each were chosen at a time in which our board and, we believe, our stockholders were focused on liquidity.

 Each of the performance metrics had a threshold, target and maximum level of payment opportunity associated with payouts equal to 50%, 100% and 200% of target opportunity, respectively.
 For performance in between threshold and target, or in between target and maximum, payouts are interpolated.
 The target payout level for Mr. Rosica was 120% of his base salary; for Mr. Gayron was 65% of his base salary; and for Mr. Riley was 60% of his base salary.
-Mr. Cordiner's 2021 performance-based cash compensation plan was comprised of two components, with a target payout level of 60% of his base salary determined by achievement of the metrics under the 2021 Executive Bonus Plan, and a target payout level of 40% of his base salary based on his sales performance during 2021.
-Mr. Netzer participated in both the 2021 Executive Bonus Plan and the 2021 Business Area Bonus Plan.
-As a result, Mr. Netzer's 2021 performance-based cash compensation plan was comprised of two components, with an effective target payout level of 25% of his base salary determined by achievement of the metrics and the 2021 Executive Bonus Plan, and an effective target payout level of 25% of his base salary based on the 2021 Business Area Bonus Plan.
-As a result, Mr. Netzer's 2021 performance-based cash compensation plan was comprised of two components, with an effective target payout level of 25% of his base salary based on the 2021 Business Area Bonus Plan.
-As a result, Mr. Netzer's 2021 performance-based cash compensation plan was comprised of two components, with an effective target payout level of 25% of his base salary based on the 2021 Business Area Bonus Plan.
+Mr. Cordiner's 2022 performance-based cash compensation plan was comprised of two components, with a target payout level of 60% of his base salary determined by achievement of the metrics under the 2022 Executive Bonus Plan, and a target payout level of 40% of his base salary based on his sales performance during 2022.
+Messrs.
+Claman and Ruzicka participated in both the 2022 Executive Bonus Plan and the 2022 Business Area Bonus Plan.
+The target level payout for Mr. Claman was 50% of his base salary and the target level payout for Mr. Ruzicka was 50% of his base salary (prior to being pro rated to his cessation of service).

 The maximum payment opportunity for each of our executives was set at 200% of the target opportunity.
 Failure to attain the threshold goal for each performance metric results in forfeiture of the associated opportunity.
-The payment amount to be earned by each NEO under the 2021 Executive Bonus Plan was determined based on three variables: (1) the participant's annual incentive target opportunity, which is based on a percentage of the participant's base salary, as described above; (2) the compensation committee's assessment and certification of our performance compared with the targets for each of the above-referenced performance objectives, with any adjustments applied; and (3) relative weightings for each performance objective.
+The payment amount to be earned by each NEO under the 2022 Executive Bonus Plan was determined based on three variables: (1) the participant's annual incentive target opportunity, which is based on a percentage of the participant's base salary, as described above; (2) the compensation committee's assessment and certification of our performance compared with the targets for each of the above-referenced performance objectives, with any adjustments applied; and (3) relative weightings for each performance objective.

-At the time our compensation committee approved the 2021 Executive Bonus Plan, it believed each of the target levels was aggressive but achievable based on the company's annual operating plan for 2021.
+At the time our compensation committee approved the 2022 Executive Bonus Plan, it believed each of the target levels was aggressive but achievable based on the company's annual operating plan for 2022.
 The compensation committee believed that using a combination of several metrics provided a more comprehensive assessment of our executives' success in driving long-term stockholder value creation, particularly while the company focuses on the generation of high-quality Strategic Revenue and Free Cash Flow.

-The following table sets forth the performance metric target levels approved by the compensation committee in March 2021 and the actual levels achieved, calculated in accordance with the 2021 Executive Bonus Plan (all in millions).
+The following table sets forth the performance metric target levels approved by the compensation committee in March 2022 and the actual levels achieved, calculated in accordance with the 2022 Executive Bonus Plan (all in millions).

-Levels Free Cash Flow Adjusted EBITDA Strategic Revenue (1)
+Levels Weighting Free Cash Flow (1/3) Adjusted EBITDA (1/3) Strategic Revenue (1/3)

-Threshold \$44.9 \$68.6 \$207.8

-Target \$56.2 \$76.3 \$218.7

-Maximum \$78.7 \$91.5 \$240.6

-Actual \$59.6 \$75.5 \$229.2
+Threshold \$60.1 \$82.8 \$259.1

+Target \$66.7 \$92.0 \$272.7

+Maximum \$80.1 \$110.4 \$300.0

+Actual \$32.8 \$81.6 \$266.7

+Payout (Weighted %) - % - % 26.1 %